So it is all the buzz, the need for mindfulness and taking the time to disconnect and relax.

-My hubby Rosco stayed at home, to use the time to get some landscaping done.
+My hubby, Rosco, stayed at home using this time to get some landscaping done.

-On Friday I vowed not to open my computer all Saturday and Sunday ( very challenging to me and remember I run an online company!)
-However I am lucky that I have incredible people and systems in place to ensure no Mumma was left with any queries unanswered.
+On Friday I vowed not to open my computer at all on Saturday and Sunday (very challenging to me, remember I run an online company! – I am lucky that I have incredible people and systems in place to ensure no Mumma was left with any queries unanswered).

-At 11.45pm on Friday night I realised I had forgotten to send some work to another Midwife that I had promised….. so yes I know, not cool but I jumped up and sent that off so that I could stay true to myself and my promise and not open my computer for Saturday and Sunday.
+At 11.45pm on Friday night I realised I had forgotten to send some work to another Midwife that I had promised… so not cool, i know, but I jumped up and sent that off so that I could stay true to myself and my promise to not open my computer for Saturday and Sunday.

-And it was lovely, I slept, ate, drank, played and had a beautiful time with my family and particularly Polly and Theo.
+It was lovely, I slept, ate, drank, played and had a beautiful time with my family, particularly Polly and Theo.

-And then in this freakish, weird, is the universe trying to teach me a lesson scenario I found my computer damaged ( Note four young cousins playing, loosely supervised ( eeecckkkk ) in the toy room!).
-The screen was smashed……
+Then in this freakish, weird, is the universe trying to teach me a lesson scenario I found my computer damaged (four young cousins playing, loosely supervised in the toy room!).
+The screen was smashed…

-And then is then where I spent yesterday afternoon at the bloody Mac shop in Newcastle!
-They did an
+And so this is where I spent yesterday afternoon at the Mac shop in Newcastle!

-incredible job as there is no Mac support in my hometown so I was super lucky they squeezed me in ( thanks John and Grant you rock – if anyone knows any staff from Charlestown Mac Store 😉
+They did an incredible job as there is no Mac support in my hometown so I was super lucky they squeezed me in (thanks John and Grant you rock – if anyone knows any staff from Charlestown Mac Store)

 So who knows what the moral to this story is!